ReactForBeginners/course-overview/lecture1/README.md

 The *React.render()* function you see below the two components takes care of 'kickstarting' the rendering, and renders the root component/common ancestor (in this case: **App**) into the DOM in the specified container.

-Here is an example of how a component structure in React could look like, wich each generation of components marked in a specific color.
+Here is an example of how a component structure in React could look like.
+Each generation of components has its own color.

 ![image](https://github.com/ReactForBeginners/exercise1-todo/blob/gh-pages/todo.png?raw=true)